Chasidy Rae Sisk

 Collision Repair Education Foundation, Press Releases

-Created for Collision Repair Education Foundation The Collision Repair Education Foundation (CREF) is excited to announce and introduce its newly appointed Executive Committee, which consists of seven industry professionals who…
+Created for Collision Repair Education Foundation The Collision Repair Education Foundation (CREF) is dedicated to making a difference in the lives of collision students through its annual Student Scholarship program,…

 read more